pride-land/frontend-pride-land/README.md

 # install dependencies
 $ npm install

-# start a dev server running with auto-reloading on localhost:5173
+# run the development server with hot-reloading on localhost:5173
 $ npm run dev
 ```